hemantmane2113/medium-article-writer/README.md

-This article explains the term bias,variance and the tradeoff between them.
+This article explains the term bias,variance with a theory, mathematical intuition and the tradeoff between them.